tamiromara/etherscan-fields-rename/README.md

 # Sepolia Etherscan Fields Rename Chrome Extension

 A Chrome extension that enhances your experience on Etherscan by allowing you to assign custom names to Ethereum addresses and contract hashes.
-This makes it easier to identify and navigate addresses and contracts on the blockchain.
+This makes it easier to identify and navigate addresses and contracts on the Etherscan.

 > [!NOTE]
 > This extension has been developed with the extensive help of Chatgpt.
 This is my first time developing an extension.
 I therefore hope others would be inspired to contribute back to the extension by adding functionalities, fixing issues, and enhacing UI/UX.